SynteLang/SynteLang/README.md

 	an empty directory named '.temp' (can contain a README file) an empty directory named 'recordings' (can contain a README.md)

-Open a terminal, navigate to the directory and type `go run synte.go bsd-linux.go` to begin. ◊ Open another terminal and run `info.go` similarly.
-This will display useful information and feedback as you input and run code, if you run this before synte.go it will display details of any loaded wavs.
+Open a terminal, navigate to the directory and type `go run .` to begin (the full stop is important). ◊ Open another terminal and type `go run . --info` similarly.
+This will display useful visual feedback as you input and run code.
-Open another terminal and run `listing.go` to view currently running code, this will also show mute status in italics.
-You may wish to arrange these using a tiling window manager, terminal multiplexer, or equivalent.
+Open another terminal and type `go run . --listings` to view currently running code, this will also show mute status in italics.
+To display info and error messages open another terminal and type `tail -f info.txt`.
+You may wish to arrange these terminal windows using a tiling window manager, terminal multiplexer, or equivalent.
+You may also wish to open `.syt` files contained in `.temp/` to edit them.
+These contain the running code, numbered by listing and will be reloaded automatically once saved.

-You will be prompted to write your first syntə listing, a program that will make sounds.
+In the first terminal window you can write your first syntə listing, a program that will make sounds.
 The listing is input one line at a time.
 You must write the name of an operator or function, usually followed by a space and a number or signal name.
 The first character of a name cannot be either a number, plus, minus or dot, to avoid confusion.
 Some names have special meaning, such as ones beginning with the `@` or `^` characters.